shaheriar/IR-Remote-PC-Power/README.md

 # IR-Remote-PC-Power
 Changed from RFID to IR Remote for convenience.

 Simple C code that checks if the IR receiver gets the right hex signal.
-If so, the Arduino switches on the transistor, connecting the PWR and GND lines from the motherboard.
+If so, the Arduino switches on the transistor, connecting the PWR and GND lines from the motherboard, turning the PC on.